Personalized Reward Learning with Interaction-Grounded Learning (IGL): Empirical Evaluations

 \subsection{Covertype IGL Simulation}

 To highlight that personalized IGL can distinguish between different user communication styles, we create a simulated 2-state IGL scenario from a supervised classification dataset.
 First, we apply a supervised-to-bandit transform to convert the dataset into a contextual bandit simulation~\citep{bietti2021contextual}, i.e., the algorithm is presented the example features as context, chooses one of the classes as an action, and experiences a binary reward which indicates whether or not it matches the example label.
 In the IGL simulation, this reward is experienced but not revealed to the algorithm.
 Instead, the latent reward is converted into a feedback signal as follows: each example is assigned one of $N$ different user ids and the user id is revealed to the algorithm as part of the example features.
 The simulated user will generate feedback in the form of one of $M$ different word ids.
-Unknown to the algorithm, the words are divided equally into ``good'' and ``bad'' words, and the users are divided equally into ``normal'' and ``bizarro'' users. ``Normal'' users indicate positive and zero reward via ``good'' and ``bad'' words respectively, while ``bizarro'' users employ the exact opposite communication convention.
+Unknown to the algorithm, the words are divided equally into \emph{good} and \emph{bad} words, and the users are divided equally into \emph{original} and \emph{shifted} users. \emph{Original} users indicate positive and zero reward via \emph{good} and \emph{bad} words respectively, while \emph{shifted} users employ the exact opposite communication convention\footnote{Our motivation arises from the phenomenon of \emph{semantic shift}, where a word's usage evolves to the point that the original and modern meaning are dramatically different (e.g. \emph{terrific} originally meant \emph{inspiring terror}).}.

 We simulated using the Covertype~\citep{blackard1999comparative} dataset with $M = N = 100$, and an (inverse kinematics) model class which embedded both user and word ids into a 2 dimensional space. \cref{fig:embeddings} demonstrates that both the user population and the words are cleanly separated into two latent groups.
-Additional results showcasing the learning curves for inverse kinematics, reward and policy learning are shown in \cref{sec:appendix_covertype} along with more detailed description of the model parameters.
+Additional results showcasing the learning curves for inverse kinematics, reward and policy learning are shown in \cref{sec:appendix_covertype} along with detailed description of model parameters.